ChenQiang-CN/a301_2020/notebooks/week8/level2_cartopy_resample_assign.md

 ---

 (assign5a)=
-# Water vapor retrieval using MYD05 data
+# Assign 5a: Water vapor retrieval using MYD05 data

 +++